irdoshi/irdoshi/README.md

 - 👋 Hi, I’m @irdoshi
-- 👀 I’m interested in Data Science, Product Management, and Cloud-based software development.
+- 👀 I’m interested in Data Science, Product Management, Cloud-Based Software Development.
-- 🌱 I’m currently pursuing a M.S. in Information Management at University of Washington, Seattle.
+- 🌱 I’m a recent graduate with a M.S. in Information Management at University of Washington, Seattle.
 - 📫 irdoshi@uw.edu / ishardoshi@outlook.com

 <!---